 - Regular Exercise: This can help reduce mild fibroid symptoms or prevent them from occurring.

 Birth control is not just for contraception.
-It can help women in Oklahoma in the following ways.
+It can help women in the following ways.

 - Reduce Bleeding: Heavy menstrual bleeding is a common symptom of severe uterine fibroids.
 Birth control can help reduce bleeding and other associated symptoms.

 - Hormone Control: Birth control can control certain hormones that may contribute to the development and growth of uterine fibroids.